0xSpaceShard/starknet-devnet/README.md

 $ docker run -e RUST_LOG=<LEVEL> shardlabs/starknet-devnet-rs
 ```

+## API

+Unlike Pythonic Devnet, which supported the gateway and feeder gateway API, Devnet in Rust only supports JSON-RPC, which at the time of writing this is synchronized with [specification v0.4.0](https://github.com/starkware-libs/starknet-specs/tree/v0.4.0/api).

 ## Predeployed contracts

 Devnet predeploys a [UDC](https://docs.openzeppelin.com/contracts-cairo/0.6.1/udc), an [ERC20 (fee token)](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20) contract and a set of funded accounts.
 The information on this is logged on Devnet startup.
 The set of accounts can be controlled via [CLI options](#cli-options): `--accounts`, `--initial-balance`, `--seed`.